Pieter Schoeman - Leader

 Chair supported by Neil Westreich

-Pieter has performed several times as a soloist with the LPO, and his live recording of Britten’s Double Concerto with Alexander Zemtsov was released on the Orchestra’s own label to great critical acclaim.
-He has also recorded numerous violin solos for film and television, and led the LPO in its soundtrack recordings for The Lord of the Rings trilogy.
+Pieter has performed numerous times as a soloist with the London Philharmonic Orchestra.
+Highlights have included an appearance as both conductor and soloist in Vivaldi’s Four Seasons at the Royal Festival Hall, the Brahms Double Concerto with Kristina Blaumane, and the Britten Double Concerto with Alexander Zemtsov, which was recorded and released on the LPO Label to great critical acclaim.
+He frequently records violin solos for film and television, and led the LPO in its soundtrack recordings for The Lord of the Rings trilogy, as well as The Hobbit and Eastern Promises among others.
+He also led the LPO in its recording of all the world’s national anthems for the London 2012 Olympics.

-In 1995 Pieter became Co-Leader of the Orchestre Philharmonique de Nice.
-Since then he has appeared frequently as Guest Leader with the Barcelona, Bordeaux, Lyon, Baltimore and BBC symphony orchestras, and the Rotterdam and BBC Philharmonic orchestras.
-In April 2016 he was Guest Leader with the Leipzig Gewandhaus Orchestra for Kurt Masur’s memorial concert.
-He is a Professor of Violin at Trinity Laban Conservatoire of Music and Dance in London.
+Pieter has appeared as Guest Leader with the Barcelona, Bordeaux, Lyon, Baltimore and BBC Symphony orchestras, and the Rotterdam and BBC Philharmonic orchestras.
+In April 2016 he was Guest Concertmaster with the Leipzig Gewandhaus Orchestra for Kurt Masur’s memorial concert.